JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 x_gpu, stats = gmres(opA_gpu, b_gpu)
 ```

-Preconditioners, especially incomplete Cholesky or Incomplete LU factorizations that involve triangular solves,
+Preconditioners, especially incomplete Cholesky or incomplete LU factorizations that involve sparse triangular solves,
-can be applied directly on GPU thanks to efficient operators that take advantage of CUSPARSE routines.
+can be applied directly on GPU thanks to efficient operators (like `TriangularOperator`) that take advantage of CUSPARSE routines.

 ### Example with a symmetric positive-definite system